sara-nl/htdpdocs/source/Pages/how_to_contribute/index.rst

  * A simple Sphinx cheatsheet: :ref:`cheatsheet`
  * `GitHub’s git cheat sheet <https://help.github.com/articles/git-cheatsheet/>`_

 However, don’t worry too much about all this new information.
 You’ll see that Sphinx is quite intuitive.
 Besides, we will check your changes too.
-If you find it all too overwhelming anyway, or if you just don’t feel like going through all this hustle, you are always free to just send us an e-mail with your remarks and we will change the documentation ourselves: helpdesk@surfsara.nl
+If you find it all too overwhelming anyway, or if you just don’t feel like going through all this hustle, you are always free to just contact :ref:`our helpdesk <helpdesk>` with your remarks and we will change the documentation ourselves.

 .. _overview: